rdsea/bigdataplatforms/tutorials/nifi/README.md

 	routing key: mybdpnifi
 	hostname: hawk.rmq.cloudamqp.com
 	port: 5672
-	virtual host: fyjgrlhi
+	virtual host: frlocnsr
 	username: <see below>
 	password: <see below>

 	```
-	> AMQP username/password for practice will be shared
+AMQP username/password for practice will be shared.

+*You can also deploy a fast docker RabbitMQ for testing*:
+> $docker run  -it  -p 5672:5672 rabbitmq:3
+> which will give a local rabbitmq with default username/password as "guest/guest"

-  > If you are using your own RabbitMQ, then you have to create a queue and set the binding from routing key to queue.
+  > You may have to create a queue and set the binding from routing key to queue.
 Check [this](https://www.tutlane.com/tutorial/rabbitmq/rabbitmq-bindings) for help.

 Using the following program to check if the data has been sent to the message broker: